horahoradev/PrometheusTube/README.md

 Steal fire (videos) from the Gods (other video sites)

 This project is under very active development.
+Join the Discord: https://discord.gg/p5rzTkGMRt

 Demo site: https://prometheus.tube